-- 2.1 There is a difference between raising concerns regarding an osteopath's fitness to practise and whistleblowing.
-To qualify in law as a whistle blower, your concern needs to amount to a 'qualifying disclosure'.
-This requires the disclosure to meet all of the following criteria set out below: - You must be a 'worker', someone who works or worked under a contract.
-This includes employees, agency workers, trainees, volunteers and students. - You must reasonably believe you are acting in the public interest.
+- You must reasonably believe you are acting in the public interest.
 This means that a number of people stand to benefit if action is taken and it is not solely for personal gain.
 Personal grievances (for example bullying and harassment) are not covered by whistleblowing law, unless there is a culture of bullying or discrimination in the workplace, which would then make this a public interest concern. - You must reasonably believe that the concern shows past, present or likely future wrongdoing in one or more of the following categories: - that a criminal offence has been committed, is being committed or is likely to be committed.
-This may be within or outside the UK. - that a person has failed, is failing or is likely to fail to comply with a legal obligation. - ${\odot}$ that a miscarriage of justice has occurred, is occurring or is likely to occur. - that the health or safety of any individual has been, is being or is likely to be endangered. - that the environment has been, is being or is likely to be damaged. - that information showing one or more of these criteria has been, is being or is likely to be deliberately concealed. - You must reasonably believe that the matter falls within our regulatory remit: - (a) the registration and fitness to practise of an osteopath registered with the GOsC; and

-- (b) any activities not covered by (a) in relation to which the GOsC has functions.
-This would include functions in relation to the approval of courses at osteopathic educational institutions, GOsC's Standards and those wishing to gain registration as an osteopath. - You must reasonably believe that the information you disclose is substantially true. - 2.2 Reasonably believe doesn't require you to prove what you say.
+This may be within or outside the UK - that a person has failed, is failing or is likely to fail to comply with a legal obligation - that a miscarriage of justice has occurred, is occurring or is likely to occur - that the health or safety of any individual has been, is being or is likely to be endangered - that the environment has been, is being or is likely to be damaged - that information showing one or more of these criteria has been, is being or is likely to be deliberately concealed - You must reasonably believe that the matter falls within our regulatory remit: - (a) the registration and fitness to practise of an osteopath registered with the GOsC; and - (b) any activities not covered by (a) but which relate to other GOsC functions including the approval of courses at osteopathic education providers, the setting and maintenance of GOsC's Osteopathic Practice Standards and the review and approval of applications for registration as an osteopath. - You must reasonably believe that the information you disclose is substantially true. - 2.2 'Reasonably believe' doesn't require you to prove what you say.
 It is enough that you show you have some reasonable basis or grounding for believing there has been some wrongdoing.

-3. How to report whistle blowing concerns to the GOsC.
+3. How to report whistleblowing concerns to the GOsC